flatironinstitute/sciware/27_SummerIntro/cmd.md

 - A **command**, the program to run
 - **options** or **flags** control behavior, starting with `-`
 - **arguments**, additional words that will be passed to the command

+### Command Line

+- "CLI" = _command line interface_
+   - Compare to GUI = _graphical user interface_
+- In a terminal, you run a shell
+- With the shell, you run programs
+- Shell may be on another (remote) computer (e.g., ssh)

 ## Working directory